eoneed/docker-diamond/README.md

 COLLECTORS_CONF_DIR    path to diamond collectors config dir, defaults to /etc/diamond/collectors.
 COLLECTORS_DIR         path to additional diamond collectors, defaults to /use/local/share/diamond/collectors.
 HANDLERS_CONF_DIR      path to diamond handlers config dir, defaults to /etc/diamond/handlers.
-COLLECTORS_DIR         path to additional diamond handlers, defaults to /use/local/share/diamond/handlers.
+HANDLERS_DIR         path to additional diamond handlers, defaults to /use/local/share/diamond/handlers.
 ```

 For more sophisticated cases you can copy your own diamond config: